sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 As molecular biology entered The Golden Era, the systems of interest crossed a threshold of complexity, no longer amenable to this form of bottom up modeling.
 This intractability to analysis is the hallmark feature of [**complex systems**](https://en.wikipedia.org/wiki/Complex_system).

-The computational sciences offer an alternative approach to modeling complex systems.
+There's no general solution to modeling complex systems, but the computational sciences offer a tractable alternative to the analytical approach.
 Rather than beginning with a set of rules and attempting to predict emergent behavior, we can observe the emergent properties of a complex system and build models that capture the underlying rules.
 We might imagine this as a "top-down" approach to modeling, in contrast to the "bottom-up" approach of the physical tradition.